jkeune/ERA5-Drought_book/explanation.md

 - Monitor severity and persistence
 - Support decision-making in agriculture, water management, and risk assessment

-ERA5-Drought focuses on climate-based indices that rely on long meteorological records.
+ERA5-Drought focuses on climate-based indices that rely on long records of reanalysis data.

 ---

 ## The Standardized Precipitation Index (SPI)

-The **Standardized Precipitation Index (SPI)** is one of the simplest and most widely used drought indicators.
+The **Standardized Precipitation Index (SPI)** (McKee et al., 1993) is one of the simplest and most widely used drought indicators.

 **What it measures:**
-SPI quantifies precipitation anomalies (deficits and surpluses) over a given accumulation period relative to a long-term historical baseline.
+SPI quantifies precipitation anomalies over a chosen accumulation period relative to a long-term climatology.

-**Examples of common accumulation periods:**
+Common accumulation periods:
-- **SPI-1** → last 1 month (short-term meteorological dryness)
+- **SPI-1** → short-term meteorological dryness
-- **SPI-3** → last 3 months (seasonal drought)
+- **SPI-3** → seasonal impacts
-- **SPI-12** → last 12 months (longer-term hydrological impacts)
+- **SPI-12** → long-term hydrological stress

-**How SPI is interpreted:**
-Values are standardized, meaning they express *how many standard deviations* the current precipitation level deviates from normal conditions.
+**Interpretation (WMO, 2012):**

 | SPI value      | Interpretation        |
 |----------------|------------------------|